-Architects instead find strength in their rationality.
-While Logicians analyze data to solve problems, Architects can use their rational thinking skills to invent creative solutions.
+Masterminds instead find strength in their rationality.
+While Architects analyze data to solve problems, Masterminds can use their rational thinking skills to invent creative solutions.
 INTJs also tend to be well-informed individuals who aren’t satisfied with simply a hunch.

 INTPs’ passion for finding answers to the big questions can lead them to have hyper tunnel vision, blocking them off from the rest of the world.
 As a result of this, INTPs tend to lose themselves in their work and thoughts and become rather disconnected from everything else happening around them.

-Architects can struggle with ego and arrogance.
+Masterminds can struggle with ego and arrogance.
 While their self-confidence and rational thinking is often a strength, it can mean that INTJs can be blinded to help from others.
-Their determination can also result in Architects being overly critical and even sometimes combative with others if they fail to meet their expectations.
+Their determination can also result in Masterminds being overly critical and even sometimes combative with others if they fail to meet their expectations.

 INTJs can also struggle with emotions and find feelings expressed by others a frustrating experience as they tend not to understand more emotionally driven personalities.

-In the right role, Logicians will deliver high-standard work thanks to their perfectionist streak.
+In the right role, Architects will deliver high-standard work thanks to their perfectionist streak.
 Office politics is of no interest to this personality and you won't find them scrambling to impress their boss.

 The bottom line